 What to drink / Where to eat

-High altitude, exercise and the sun rob water from your body.
+High altitude, exercise and the sun all pull water out of your body.
 Make sure you drink plenty of fluids throughout the day, especially on your way to the ski area.
-Avoid diuretics such as coffee and alcohol.
-Eat plenty of food.
-Make sure your children eat a nutritious breakfast as well.
+Eat healthy food and make sure your children eat a nutritious breakfast as well.
 You can find snacks as well as a delicious breakfast options at the Base Lodge Provisions food court if you arrive early.
-At lunch time, head to the food court or one of the food outlets to get fueled for the rest of the day.
+At lunch time, head to the food court or one of out other food outlets to get fueled for the rest of the day.
 We highly recommend lunch at Snowflake Lodge if you can ski down an intermediate (blue) run afterward - it features Lake Tahoe's most breathtaking view from the sun deck!

 Once you have already experienced skiing or snowboarding you can continue practicing what you've learned in your first lesson or take another lesson.
 Once you’re ready to explore more of the mountain, our private lessons can help you take your skiing or riding to the next level with personalized instruction on the exact terrain you're ready for.